Tell ’em what you’re going to tell ’em;

-When you begin to put your closing together, think in terms of “What is going to happen next?”
+When you begin to put your closing argument together, think in terms of “What is going to happen next?”
 Well, what is going to happen is twelve relative strangers are going to go into a small room and discuss, argue, barter, and compromise.
 And they need help.

 Give your jurors that help by arming them for argument by predicting the future: “When you are talking about this question, someone may very well say [opponent’s theme or argument].
 If they say that, you remind them, [your theme or argument in one succinct line].”
 Ultimately, what you are doing is walking them through the strange process that they are about to embark upon, and easing their anxiety about it.

-Give Them a Reason to Listen
+Give Jurors a Reason to Listen

 By the time you get up to close, they’ve heard enough.
 They’ve listened to attorney rhetoric and to witness upon witness.
 And they’ve made some judgments along the way.
 They want to talk about the case already, and you and your oratory are an obstacle to their getting to do that.
-So before you can accomplish anything in closing, you first have to give them a reason to listen to you.
+So before you can accomplish anything in your closing argument, you first have to give them a reason to listen to you.
 One way to do that is to predict the future: “When you go back into that jury room, you are going to have two jobs,” you can begin.
 Wait a minute, they’re thinking, I thought I only had one job – answer the questions.
 “Your first job is going to be to answer the questions that the Court wants you to answer.”
 Yup, knew that one.
 “Your second job will be to explain to your fellow jurors why you feel the way you do about each of the issues those questions raise.”
 So, how do I do that?

 Now they have a reason to listen.